lotusirous/fp/README.md

 $ fp
 usage: fp [file or directory]
 Flags:
+  -c	copy the path to the clipboard
   -v	print the file hash in (md5, sha1, sha256)
 ```